 St. Kitts Travel Tips

+Pretty impressive accolades, especially since travel media traditionally gushed over its neighbor, Nevis.
 Finally, St. Kitts' genuine West Indian culture, historical architecture as well as its wide variety of activities have earned the appreciation they deserve.
+(See Things To Do)

 (pronounced "bass-terr"), a decidedly French name that reflects the long struggle

 Liamuiga, (pronounced Lee-A-mwee-ga),